 Honors: Serves as an advisory committee to the College Meeting.
 The committee will report to the Vice President for Academic and Student Affairs and submit an annual report to the President and the College Meeting.
 The mission of the Honors Committee is to continuously develop and maintain honors offerings and an Honors Program.

-Honors Program Director (or acting director), Vice President for Academic and Student Affairs, at least one member of the academic professional staff, (e.g., Director of Coaches & Mentors, or Director of Advising and Counseling, or Transfer Advisor, or Librarian), four full time faculty members from at least three different programs; one support staff; one adjunct faculty or part-time professional staff member preferred/ faculty member and one student.
+Honors Program Director (or acting director), Vice President for Academic and Student Affairs, at least one member of the academic professional staff, (e.g., Director of Coaches & Mentors, or Director of Advising and Counseling or designee, or Transfer Advisor, or Librarian), four full time faculty members from at least three different programs; one support staff; one adjunct faculty or part-time professional staff member preferred/ faculty member and one student.
 Phi Theta Kappa advisor, Phi Theta Kappa president will serve as ex officio members if they are not otherwise members.
 (Approved November 19, 2001; Revised Nov.
 17, 2008)

 Professional Development: Plans and executes social and professional activities designed to enhance college community life and to upgrade the professional skills of all those who work at the College.
-To that end, the committee will assist in the planning of all professional day activities which begin the Fall and Spring semester, and invite requests for disbursement of Professional Development funds, and make recommendations to the Vice President of Academic and Student Affairs.
+To that end, the committee will assist in the planning of all professional day activities during the Fall and Spring semester, and invite requests for disbursement of Professional Development funds, and make recommendations to the Vice President of Academic and Student Affairs.